-Here are a few tips for hiking the Devil’s Garden Trail, or hiking at Arches in general
+Here are a few tips for hiking the Devil’s Garden Trail, as well as the other Arches National Park hiking trails in general

 - Water & snacks: Carry plenty of water.
 Staying hydrated is important, even during cooler weather.
 Also, eat plenty of healthy snacks and food.